ShbGao-ProMax/A-Comprehensive-Survey-of-Video-Anomaly-Detection-Evolution-from-DNNs-to-MLLMs/Mainstream Datasets/README.md

 ### UCVL (Not released) 2024

-UCVL (UCF Crime Video Localization) is a new dataset developed by the UCF team for localization of crime events, containing 1699 videos and 13 types of crimes and anomalies, all frame-level annotated.
+UCVL is a new dataset developed by the UCF team for localization of crime events, containing 1699 videos and 13 types of crimes and anomalies, all frame-level annotated.
 The dataset emphasizes spatio-temporal localization of anomalous events, enhancing practical utility in real surveillance scenarios.
 Note: This dataset has not been publicly released; refer to the following links for related papers and examples.

 HomePage: Not released